Please enter your name, email and zip code below to sign up!

 For people seeking help:

-We assist families in the following zipcodes: 98303, 98327, 98329, 98332, 98333, 98335, 98349, 98351, 98359, 98387, 98388, 98402, 98403, 98404, 98405, 98406, 98407, 98408, 98409, 98416, 98418, 98421, 98422, 98424, 98430, 98433, 98438, 98439, 98443, 98444, 98445, 98446, 98447, 98465, 98466, 98467, 98498, 98499, 98558, and 98580.
+We assist a limited number of families in the following zipcodes: 98303, 98327, 98329, 98332, 98333, 98335, 98349, 98351, 98359, 98387, 98388, 98402, 98403, 98404, 98405, 98406, 98407, 98408, 98409, 98416, 98418, 98421, 98422, 98424, 98430, 98433, 98438, 98439, 98443, 98444, 98445, 98446, 98447, 98465, 98466, 98467, 98498, 98499, 98558, and 98580.

 To apply for 2025 Christmas Assistance, visit saangeltree.org